Enable “Local Media Assets”

 - WebVTT (

 Other formats such as VOBSUB, PGS, etc. may work on some Plex apps but not all.
-For almost all apps, both VOBSUB and PGS subtitles will require the video be transcoded to “burned in” the subtitles for streaming.
+For the majority of apps, both VOBSUB and PGS subtitles will require the video to be transcoded to “burn in” the subtitles for streaming.

-Tip!: You’ll want to make sure the subtitle file is saved as the UTF-8 character encoding.
-Other encodings may work, but could also result in strange character displays.
+Tip!: You’ll want to make sure a text subtitle file is saved using the UTF-8 character encoding.
+Other encodings may work, but could also result in strange, unexpected character displays.